Scaffold-Stark/speedrunstark/README.md

 <details markdown='1'><summary>Question Two</summary>

-> What should the value of `totalLiquidity` be, how do we access the balance that our contract has and assign the variable a value?
+> What should the value of `total_liquidity` be, how do we access the balance that our contract has and assign the variable a value?

 </details>

 <details markdown='1'><summary>Question Three</summary>

 > How would we assign our address the liquidity we just provided?
 How much liquidity have we provided?
-The `totalLiquidity`?
+The `total_liquidity`?
 Just half?
 Three quarters?

 </details>